5.00

 • Case Study 1: Chapul (USA) – Educational marketing, strategic branding, and flavor innovation with cricket protein bars. • Case Study 2: Entomo Farms (Canada) – Scaling supply chains, transparency, and chef collaborations. • Top European providers: Protix, Ÿnsect, Tebrio, etc., with product offerings (e.g., cricket powder, mealworm protein). • Future trends: product diversification, technological advancements, mainstream acceptance, and regulatory support.

-Proficiency Test
+Proficiency Test for Module 6

 Student Ratings & Reviews